PhilaNgcamu/problem-solving-challenges/Day-42-PerfomanceOfArraysAndObjects/README.md

 - Removal - It depends, if I want to remove a value from the array then the perfomance will be slower because the array re-initializes indeces to values.
 - Searching - O(N)
 - Access - O(N)

+> NOTE: Push and Pop array methods are faster than Shift and Unshift